 Under certain circumstances, drivers must report a motor crash to the Arkansas Office of Driver Services within 30 days of the incident.
 Those circumstances include property damage exceeding $1,000 or the injury or death of a driver, passenger, or pedestrian.

 As far as determining fault goes, Arkansas operates under a modified comparative fault law.
-This means that an auto wreck victim can recover damages if both parties were at fault for the crash, but the amount calculated will correspond to their share of the liability.
-For example, if you are found to be at fault for only 10 percent of the accident, you could be compensated for 90 percent of damages incurred to your vehicle.
+This means that an auto wreck victim can recover damages from a party who was more at fault for the accident; however, the amount calculated will correspond to their share of the liability.
+For example, if you are found to be at fault for 10 percent of the accident, you’ll be entitled to 90 percent of the compensation for damages.

 Our personal injury lawyers in Little Rock are prepared to advise you on every aspect of your case.
-To ensure that you receive the results and compensation you deserve, we give your case the time and effort it deserves.
+We will give you the time and effort your case deserves, to ensure you are receiving the results and compensation you deserve for the trauma you’ve suffered.
 Reach out to us today for a free consultation.